danyaberezun/KEEPs/README.md

 For the `when` example, when propagating the type `Int`, knowing that we also have `T =:= Int`, we could transform the type into `T & Int`.
 Together with `T & String`, we could then infer `T & Comparable<*>` for the whole `when` expression.

-However, for more complex subtype reconstruction results, this naive solution does not work.
+However, for more complex subtyping reconstruction results, this naive solution does not work.
 For example, assume we have `T <: Box<T>`.
 If we transform the type to `T & Box<T>`, we would not be able to type check against expected type `Box<out Box<T>>`.